 Ceraria pygmaea (Pillans) G.D.Rowley

-Ceraria pygmaea is a dwarf, glabrous, dioecious succulent with fat, tuberous, water-storing rootstocks up to 4 inches (10 cm) wide.
-Stem is erect, robust and woody at the base.
-Leaves are thick, jellybean-shaped, blue-green, later yellowish-green, up to 0.6 inch (1.5 cm) long, up to 0.4 inch (1 cm) in diameter.
+Ceraria pygmaea is a dwarf dioecious succulent with a fat, tuberous rootstock that grows up to 4 inches (10 cm) wide.
+The stem is erect, robust, and woody at the base.
+Leaves are thick, jellybean-shaped, glabrous, blue-green, later yellowish-green, up to 0.6 inches (1.5 cm) long, up to 0.4 inches (1 cm) in diameter.
 They fall off almost to the touch.
 However, new leaves will grow.
 Flowers are small, inconspicuous, pale pink, and usually in terminal clusters of 2 to 6.

 How to Grow and Care